o-ran-sc/pti-o2/docs/user-guide.rst

    We need to do some preparation to make the helm repo work and include our firewall chart inside of the repository.

-      Get the DMS Id in the O-Cloud, and set it into bash environment
+      Get the DMS Id in the INF O2 service, and set it into bash environment

       .. code:: bash